Why Do Candidates Turn Down Job Offers? And What You Can Do About It

 At CareerPlug, we wonder the same thing, which is why every year we conduct research to determine what active job seekers want to see from potential employers during the hiring process.

-Our latest survey shows that nearly half of candidates turn down job offers due to poor candidate experience.
+Our latest survey shows that over half of candidates turn down job offers due to poor candidate experience.
 This means the solution for hiring more of those “got to have” candidates, is improving their experience with you from the job posting to the initial offer.

 Let’s dive into the specific problems that occur during the hiring process that keep candidates from accepting an offer and how you as a business owner or hiring manager can address these problems and make the right hires.